ajclinto/memview/README.md

 ## Building

 Before you start, you'll need:
-* Qt4: libqt4-dev libqt4-opengl-dev
+* Qt5: qtbase5-dev
 * A GPU with OpenGL 3.0 support
-* Tested compilers are gcc 4.4 and 4.7
+* Tested compilers are gcc 9.3

 Build the visualizer front end: